coleenquadros/configuration/docs/app-sre/sli-recording-rules-via-performance-parameters.md

   record: status_class_5xx:http_requests_total:ratio_rate5m
 ```

 We can see that the `selectors` set in the `SLIRecordingRules` definitions are used in the queries that build the recording rules.
-This is needed as `haproxy_server_http_responses_total` is a metric name that will be used across many service/components in our Prometheus server.
+This is needed as `haproxy_backend_http_responses_total` is a metric name that will be used across many service/components in our Prometheus server.
 You will also see how the `=` selectors get turned into `labels`, but not the rest.

 ### Latency rates